thomasegense/bigmathfast/README.md

 ## Maven

-Add these two blocks to you .m2/settings.xml
+Add these two blocks to your .m2/settings.xml

 ```
 profiles>